javelit/docs/content/get-started/fundamentals/tutorials/create-an-app.md

 It turns out that it takes a long time to download data and load 10,000 lines into a dataframe.
-You don't want to reload the data each time the app is updated – luckily Jeamlit allows you to cache the data.
+You don't want to reload the data each time the app is updated – luckily Javelit allows you to cache the data.

 ## Effortless caching